Boeing Says China Not Accepting Planes Over US Tariffs - UrduPoint

 In a televised interview with CNBC, Boeing Chief Executive Kelly Ortberg said Chinese customers had "stopped taking delivery of aircraft due to the tariff environment," adding that if the halt continued, the aviation giant would soon market the jets to other carriers.

-Boeing had planned to send around 50 aircraft to China in 2025, said Ortberg, who told the network that the company wouldn't "wait too long" to send the jets to other customers.
+Boeing had planned to deliver around 50 aircraft to China in 2025, said Ortberg, adding that the company wouldn't "wait too long" to send the jets to other customers.

 Boeing's engagement with the White House on trade has been "very dynamic," Ortberg said on a conference call with analysts.